The Real Root of Anxiety—and Why Connection Is the Cure

 Some of us grew up emotionally, spiritually, or physically alone.

-Some felt unseen by the very people who should’ve known us best.
+Some felt unseen by those who should’ve known us best.

-Some felt unsafe with the loves who should've loved us best.
+Some felt unsafe with those who should've loved us best.

 Some know the ache of betrayal, rejection, disappointment, or abuse.